Platformer: Into the 21st century

-Nintendo launched its GameCube console without a platform game.
-However, it released Super Mario Sunshine in 2002, the second 3D Mario platformer.
+Nintendo released Super Mario Sunshine for the GameCube in 2002, the second 3D Mario platformer.

 Other notable 3D platformers trickled out during this generation.
-Maximo was a spiritual heir to the Ghosts'n Goblins series, Billy Hatcher and the Giant Egg offered Yuji Naka's take on a Mario 64-influenced platformer, Argonaut Software returned with a new platformer named Malice, games such as Dragon's Lair 3D: Return to the Lair and Pitfall: The Lost Expedition were attempts to modernise classic video games of the 1980s using the 3D platformer genre, Psychonauts became a critical darling based on its imaginative levels and colorful characters, and several franchises that debuted during the sixth generation of consoles such as Tak, Ty the Tasmanian Tiger, Ape Escape and Sly Cooper each developed a cult following.
+Maximo was a spiritual heir to the Ghosts'n Goblins series, Billy Hatcher and the Giant Egg offered Yuji Naka's take on a Mario 64-influenced platformer, Argonaut Software returned with a new platformer named Malice, games such as Dragon's Lair 3D: Return to the Lair and Pitfall: The Lost Expedition were attempts to modernise classic video games of the 1980s using the 3D platformer genre, Psychonauts became a critical darling based on its imaginative levels and colorful characters, and several franchises that debuted during the sixth generation of consoles such as Tak and Ty the Tasmanian Tiger each developed a cult following.
 In Europe specifically, the Kao the Kangaroo and Hugo series achieved popularity and sold well.
 Rayman's popularity continued, though the franchise's third game was not as well received as the first two.
 Oddworld: Munch's Oddysee brought the popular Oddworld franchise into the third dimension, but future sequels to this game did not opt for the 3D platform genre.

 Naughty Dog moved on from Crash Bandicoot to Jak and Daxter, a series that became less about traditional platforming with each sequel.
 A hybrid platformer/shooter game from Insomniac Games called Ratchet & Clank further pushed the genre away from such gameplay, as did Universal Interactive Studios' rebooted Spyro trilogy and Microsoft's attempt to create a mascot for the Xbox in Blinx: The Time Sweeper.
 Ironically, Microsoft later found more success with their 2003 take on the genre, Voodoo Vince.

 In 2008, Crackpot Entertainment released Insecticide.
 Crackpot, composed of former developers from LucasArts, for the first time combined influences from the point and click genre LucasArts had been known for on titles such as Grim Fandango with a platformer.

-The platformer remained a vital genre, but it never regained its old popularity.
+The platformer remained a vital genre, but it never regained its past popularity.
 Part of the reason for the platformer's decline in the 2000s was a lack of innovation compared to other genres.
 Platformers were either aimed at younger players or designed to avoid the platform label.
-In 1998, platform games had a 15% share of the market, and an even higher share in their prime.
+In 1998, platformers had a 15% share of the market, and an even higher share in their prime.
 Four years later that figure had dropped to 2%.
 Even the acclaimed Psychonauts saw modest sales at first, leading publisher Majesco Entertainment to withdraw from high-budget console games, though its sales in Europe were respectable.